The Alarms – Anger, Guilt, & Shame

 Name the needs

 Fourth, responsible action comes from honoring needs of all involved, including yourself, and acting to meet them.
+When you take clear action to meet needs or move into alignment with values, your body and mind can release the sense of threat and alarm and anger, guilt, and shame dissipate.

 *When I use the word "abusive" I am referring to a relationship in which there is neither awareness nor skill to honor and meet the needs of those involved, but rather consistent behavior that costs needs.